 - Edit or remove the text in the Tagline field

-- Click on the plus (+) sign to create a new menu (eg. Main Menu).
+- Select a menu to edit or click on the "create a new menu" link to create a new menu (eg. Main Menu).

-- Add the menu items from the left panels (Custom Links, Pages, or Categories)
+- Add the menu items from the left panels (Pages, Links or Categories etc)

-- To create dropdown menu, drag the menu item toward the right (the item(s) will be indented)
+- To create sub-level (dropdown) menu links, drag the menu item slightly toward the right (the item(s) will be indented)

-- NOTE: the custom menu can also be used with the widget (go to Appearance > Widgets and drop in the Custom Menu widget)
+- Tips: the custom menu can also be used with the widget (go to Appearance > Widgets and drop in the Custom Menu widget)